MajidShajari/small_python_projects/caesarcipher/README.md

 ## Customization

     You can customize the behavior of the program by modifying the following constants in the code:

     - `SYMBOLS`: Controls the main alphabet for check and encrypt message

 ## Usage

     Clone or download the repository.
-    Install the `bext` module by running `pip install pyperclip`.
+    Install the `pyperclip` module by running `pip install pyperclip`.
     Navigate the project directory .
     Run `python caesar_cipher.py`.